oncody/civ-board-game-2010/README.md

 * An expansion square may be a water square.
 If so, the square is no longer considered to be water for purposes of movement.
 * The metropolis’s new outskirts cannot overlap another city’s outskirts, nor can the outskirts extend off the map or into unexplored territory
 * If the expansion square contains any friendly figures, the player immediately moves them to an adjacent square that they can legally end their movement in.

+## Culture
+* Pay culture tokens and trade to advance on the culture track
+    * To advance to a tier 1 square, pay 3 culture tokens
+    * To advance to a tier 2 square, pay 5 culture tokens and 3 trade
+    * To advance to a tier 3 square, pay 7 culture and 6 trade
+* If the square you advanced to is a normal culture track square and has columns on it
+    * Draw a culture event card
+    * Starting culture event hand size is 2
+    * If you ever exceed your hand size, you must immediately discard down to it before you can play any culture event cards
+    * Culture event cards are kept secret from other players until you play them
+    * Culture event cards say at the top of the card which phase you can play these cards in
+* If the square you advanced to has a star on it, then it is a great person square
+    * If you are playing with the optional great person deck
+        * Draw a random great person card
+            * Great person cards are kept secret from other players until you play them
+            * Great person cards say in what phase you can play them
+            * A player cannot use a great person’s ability unless they have at least one great person marker of that great person’s type on the map and not blockaded by an enemy unit
+        * Draw a great person tile that matches the great person card you drew
+            * Either add this great person tile to the outskirts of one of your cities
+            * Or hold this tile in reserve by placing it on your civilization sheets
+                * You can put this into play during the start of turn
+    * If you are not playing with the optional great person deck
+        * Draw a random great person tile
+            * Either add this great person tile to the outskirts of one of your cities
+            * Or hold this tile in reserve by placing it on your civilization sheets
+                * You can put this into play during the start of turn

 ## Combat
 * Default combat unit hand size is 3